 - be at least 21 years of age, and

-- have at least 2 years college education or 2 years work equivalence in law enforcement, natural resource management, environmental science, or animal control.
+- have at least two years college education or two years work equivalence in law enforcement, natural resource management, environmental science, or animal control.

 To meet our minimum qualifications, you must: